A cautionary tale for readers’ information though you may already be well aware.

 He was advised that he would need to pay cash if he was indeed coming but he felt he had to speak with his sponsor!

-Needless to say he has yet to materialize as have his cheques!
-So our friends have lost the ability to let the accomodation for a two week period.”
+Needless to say he has yet to materialise as have his cheques!
+So our friends have lost the ability to let the accommodation for a two week period.”